yi-editor/yi/README.md

-If the package your config depends on is local, for example when you're developing the library that you want to use or if you need a patched version, you'll have to use `cabal add-source` command.
+If the package your config depends on is local, for example when you're developing the library that you want to use or if you need a patched version, you'll have to use `cabal sandbox add-source` command.
 As an example, I'm developing a `yi-haskell-utils` package and my config depends on it.
-To accommodate for this, I ran `cabal add-source ~/programming/yi-haskell-utils`.
+To accommodate for this, I ran `cabal sandbox add-source ~/programming/yi-haskell-utils`.

 I suspect that it'd be perfectly possible to make your config file into a cabal project and manage the dependencies that way but I have